 IMPORTANT: You need to be aware of the amount indicated per SERVING!
 Most labels calculate the sugar, fat and carbohydrate content based on 100g or 100ml per serving.
 However, most products you consume are more than 100g or 100ml.
 For example, one can of Coke is 330ml but the servings they show on the nutrition label are based on 100ml.
 This means if you drink the entire can of Coke you drink the sugar content per 100ml X3.3.
 More on reading nutrition labels here.

-Hidden sugars in our popular soft drinks
+Hidden sugars in soft drinks

 Another way to visualize how much sugar is inside our popular soft drinks is by teaspoons.
 1 teaspoon of sugar equals 4g of sugar.
 Now take a look at how many teaspoons of sugar you consume with your favorite soft drinks: